pySin/SQL_Challenges/README.md

 # SQL_Challenges
-SQL challenges from Edabit, Hakrrank and others.
+SQL challenges from Edabit, Hakerrank and others.